kajlund/md-blog/src/routes/resources/javascript.md

 - [Alpine.js](https://github.com/alpinejs/alpine) - A rugged, minimal framework for composing JavaScript behavior in your markup.
 - [Angular](https://angular.io/)
+- [Astro](https://astro.build/) - the all-in-one web framework designed for speed.
+Pull your content from anywhere and deploy everywhere, all powered by your favorite UI components and libraries.
 - [Aurelia](http://aurelia.io/) is a next gen JavaScript client framework for mobile, desktop and web that leverages simple conventions to empower your creativity.
 - [elm](https://elm-lang.org/) - A delightful language for reliable webapps.